 You will then see the following screen with the option to type your name into the attendee box.
 The therapist’s name may also be visible.

 You will also see controls to check your sound, video and the option to blur/change your background.

 Once started, the session screen provides audio and video controls:

-When selected, the menu in the bottom right hand corner includes some additional features like video quality adjustment, the option to blur your background, and sharing YouTube videos.
+When selected, the ‘three dots’ menu in the main toolbar includes some additional features such as changing your display name, the option to blur or change your background, and sharing other audio and videos e.g. from YouTube.
 The name of your clinician will be visible to you if you hover over the thumbnail of the therapist.

 What if the appointment overruns?

 Don’t worry if the appointment lasts longer than was originally scheduled; neither the patient or the therapist will be forced out of the video session, enabling for a natural conclusion of the appointment when both parties are ready.

 Can the video session link be accessed outside of the appointment time?